Barbados Defence Force: Uniform

 In 1856, a French Zouave uniform was adopted and was first paraded in Barbados in 1858.
 It was subsequently adopted by the Barbados Defence Force Band as a symbolic tribute to the old Band of the West India Regiment.
 The uniform is also worn by the Jamaica Military Band.
 It consists of a red fez wound together by a white turban and a scarlet sleeveless jacket.
 It survives as the full dress uniform and is where the band's nickname; the Zouave Band; derives from.
 It is commonly believed that Queen Victoria saw the uniform worn by the colonial Zouaoua tribe in French Algeria.
 She was immediately struck with the style of the uniform and the British Army to adopt the uniform for one of its regiments, with the honour being conferred onto the West India Regiment.

 Changing of the Sentry

 The Changing of the Sentry is an event performed by the BDF that takes place in front of the 1804 Main Guard or Clock Tower.
 The guardsmen from the BDF are known commonly as The Main Guard.
 The sentries are drawn by members of the Barbados Legion, other retired personnel, and the Barbados Regiment.
 During the ceremony, a Corps of Drums provides musical accompaniment.
 It is performed every Thursday morning at 11:45 am.

 Leadership

 Commander in Chief

-Since 30 November 2021, President Dame Sandra Mason has been the commander-in-chief of the Barbados Defence Forces.
+Since 30 November 2025, President Jeffrey Bostic has been the commander-in-chief of the Barbados Defence Forces.
 Prior to the transition to a republican system, the monarch of Barbados, Queen Elizabeth II, was head of the Defence Force, with the Governor-General of Barbados as her Vice-Regal representative.